 While there's no set rule as to how fast we regain lost muscle, think in terms of a 1 to 1 time frame: It'll require about the same time to rebuild the lost muscle as the duration of the detraining period.

 If you were away from training for 6 weeks, you should go back to your previous level of development and performance within 6 weeks of resuming hard training.

 What can I do to cut my losses?

-They stop eating a muscle-friendly diet and often even start to eat more and more crap and less nutritious food; they start to go to bed later, getting less sleep; they become less physically active overall; and they stop using supplements.
+They stop eating a muscle-friendly diet and often even start to eat more and more crap and less nutritious food; they go to bed later, get less sleep; become less physically active; and stop using supplements.

-If possible, try to be even more diligent with the things you can still do to improve your body – follow a more solid nutrition plan, get plenty of rest, try to do more physical work (even if it's just walking a bit more every day), and keep using some supplements that will help you keep your muscle mass.
+If possible, try to be even more diligent with the things you can still do to improve your body – follow a more solid nutrition plan, get plenty of rest, do more physical activity, and keep using some supplements that will help you retain your muscle mass.

-2. Keep fat gain at bay.
+- Keep fat gain at bay.
 If you aren't training, chances are that you won't need as many calories as you normally do.
 Keep a stable protein intake (if you decrease it, you risk losing some muscle) and reduce carbs and/or fat to maintain your degree of leanness or even get a little bit leaner.
 Getting a better body is about being muscular and lean.
 If you can't get more muscular because you can't train, you might as well work on the other part of the equation!

 - Mag-10® is really effective during periods of detraining.
 The pulsing effect of taking in a MAG-10® dose is anabolic (increases protein synthesis).
 The more spikes in protein synthesis you can have in a day, the less muscle you'll lose (protein synthesis/anabolism - protein breakdown/catabolism = muscle gain/loss).